d-kozhevnikova/Ageing-transcriptome-meta-analysis/Project report.md

 9. Build Random Forest ML models to identify the most important GO terms
 10. Run tissue specificity analysis (calculating the tau index)

+### Machine learning approach used in the paper `palmer2021ageing`

+ML: list of GO terms that are enriched   build decision tree plot to understand wheather - enrichment term on each node of the tree (does the gene belong des tree for each gene based on the functional categories - decides if the gene are dif expressed selected funct categories that predict best if the gene is diff expressed.

+### Weak points of the paper

+For the analysis of the significantly different expressions across the datasets, the authors used the binomial test.
+In cases where the dataset number is small, such meta-regression tests are not statistically significant because they don't reflect the effect size.
+Additionally, two different data types are explored, RNA-seq and microarray DNA, which require correction for the type of the data when they are combined.

+### Suggestions for approach improvements

+Another approach for meta-regression can be used, in our project we applied meta-regression using the PyMare package for a higher specificity analysis.

 ## Results

 ### Preprocessing of the gene expression data